Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 4. **dotnet SDK**

-    The Dotnet SDK is required to run this quickstart.
+    The dotnet 6 SDK is required to run this quickstart.
 You can install it [here](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script).

 5. **Azure Function Core tools**